joanseg/The-Positioning-Manual/chapters/11-Risk.md

 This is how experts transform an initial narrow focus into a complete solution to a difficult, complex problem.
 It's very much like a hypodermic needle.
 It's narrow and sharp to allow it to easily penetrate deep, but once deep in the skin it releases its contents which diffuse broadly into the surrounding tissue.

 Again, this models how I became interested in risk, risk tolerance, and risk profile.
 I initially focused on how self-employed software developers can use specialization to their benefit, but ended up needing to learn about risk tolerance (to name just one non-adjacent area of expertise), and the best place I found for doing that--aside from some academic research on prospect theory--was the world of professional wealth management.
 Does this make me a non-specialist?
-Not at all!
-This is how specialization works.
+Not at all! _This is how specialization works_.
 You go narrow so that you have more than a snowball's chance in hell of getting past the epidermis layer of the problem, and once you are past that layer you eagerly go broad in terms of *how you solve the problem*.

 This is why I see the "specialist vs. polymath" debate as a waste of time.
 It takes a rare special case (the truly successful polymath) and compares it against another rare special case (the irrelevant specialist).
 Both cases are edge cases that don't help much in terms of suggesting best practices that apply to more common cases.
-In other words, it's rare for a specialist to find an interesting, complex problem that lies at the dermis or hypodermis of expertise and resist going broad in search of a complete solution.
+In other words, it's rare for a specialist to find an interesting, complex problem that lies at the dermis or hypodermis of expertise and resist going broader in search of a complete solution.
 Bonified polymaths have told me that they see themselves more as serial specialists.
 Anyway!

 It's easy to think of risk solely in terms of risk tolerance.
 But the investment advice/wealth management world has a more nuanced take on risk, and this is beneficial to us here.